murrayds/literature/MobilityNotes.md

 - "We also fonud that 34% of the mobile researchers in our analysis moved to a location that was not in their sphere of prior collaborations"
 - "In this way, migration affords a prime opportunity to phase our old (possibly stagnant) collabroations and research topics in order to make way for exploring new (potentially lucrative) avenues."
 - "A hypothetical mechamism that emerges firectly from our analysis of the research diveristy variables is that mobility increases the likelihood of drawing together different intellectual cpacities and professional experience distributed across researchers, which when combined provide a valuable perspective on how to best advance research efforts"

+---
+## |Q|

+### Quah, D. (2011).
+The Global Economy’s Shifting Centre of Gravity.
+Global Policy, 2(1), 3–9. https://doi.org/10.1111/j.1758-5899.2010.00066.x

+Quah, 2011

+**Tags:** Economics; China; Asia; Temporal; Gravity

+The global economic center of gravity is shifting eastwards, towards China.
+Projected forward in time, it will eventually sit at the "flat earth" center, meaning that it will match the population center of the world.
+This paper lays out the approach for calculating economic geographic centers of gravity.

+---
+## |Z|

+### Zhang, L., Powell, J. J. W., & Baker, D. P. (2015).
+Exponential Growth and the Shifting Global Center of Gravity of Science Production, 1900–2011.
+Change: The Magazine of Higher Learning, 47(4), 46–49. https://doi.org/10.1080/00091383.2015.1053777

+Zhang, Powell, & Baker (2015)

+**Tags:** Science; China; Gravity; Temporal

+The authors look at scientific production based on country, and calculate the temporal center of gravity of publications from 1900 to 2010.
+ARound 1900, the center was much nearer to the U.S., however over the decades this has shifted to instead sit somewhere in the Mediterranean.

+The paper mostly works as a brief historical piece, tracking the changing dynamics of scientific production over the century.
+They also remark on the exponetnial growth in scientific articles, which they attribute to the importance of science worldwide.